 Cost of Living

 The cost of living here is cheaper when compared to most of the neighboring states.
-The utilities and rent are lower in comparison to a lot of the major cities and Arkansas's cost of living actually is rated lesser than the nation's average.
-For e.g. if you were living in Sacramento, California, and you earned approximately $50,000 each year, then you will have a purchasing power almost similar to someone residing in Hot Springs, with an annual earning of only $43,000.
+The utilities and rent are lower in comparison to a lot of the major cities and Arkansas's cost of living actually is rated lesser then the nation's average.
+For e.g. if you were living in Sacramento, Cali, and you earned approximately $50,000 each year, then you will have a purchasing power almost similar to someone residing in Hot Springs, with an annual earning of only $43,000.
 Overall, the cost of living in Arkansas is 84.